 ~ Julien Green

 Humans are the only beings on the planet, who feel a need to alter their appearance to be accepted or dare I even say it?
 Loved.

 A cat, for example, never has any self-esteem issues.
 Take Bob for instance.

 Bobcat is our eleven-year-old orange cat.
-Bob also weighs in a tad over 20 pounds and at eleven plus years it ain’t all muscles.
-His substantial weight is not from overeating.
+Bob also weighs a tad over twenty pounds and, at his age, it ain’t all muscles.
+His substantial girth is not from overeating.
 He has thickened as he has gotten older despite the fact he is strong, spry, and very active.
 Bob can still climb on the roof like nobody’s business.
-Yet, despite his tattered appearance, he is still feline royalty around here and all the other cats – much younger than he is – know it and treat him with the deference he expects.
+Yet, despite his tattered appearance, he is still feline royalty around here and all the other cats—much younger than he is—know it and treat him with the deference he expects.

 Not so with humans.